Twin Knights of Fork Hill

 The road went around the hill, naturally.
 Anybody sensible who wanted to get from one prong to the other walked the long way.
 It took an hour.
 It was, as walks go, fine.

-The story their mother tells (it is her favourite story; she has told it many times) is that the twin knights were six years old when they first jumped from one prong to the other.
-They did not warn anybody.
-They climbed up the eastern prong with their lunches in their hands, took a long look across the saddle, and just went.
+The story their mother tells (it is her favourite story; she has told it many times) goes like this.
+They were six years old.
+They climbed the eastern prong with their lunches in their hands, took a long look across the saddle, and just went.
 Not a leap of faith; the hill had taught them how.
 They had spent every day for a year throwing stones and watching them arc.
 They knew the distance.
 They knew the wind.
 They knew that the brook at the bottom of the saddle had a smooth flat rock that you could land on if you came down at exactly the right angle.

 She did not, to her credit, faint.